 In this video, learn how to access the course exercise files and explore how they are set up.

-- Continuous and categorical data cleaning
+- Cleaning continuous and categorical variables

 - Tuning hyperparameters

-- Evaluating a model
+- Fitting a basic boosting model